 - Flexibility: elective courses enable you to plan a programme of study which build on your interests and personal experience, or help you move towards post-graduate study in counselling

 - Applicants for this programme are required to attend a Selection Day where we'll help you through the application process.

-- Selection Days for semester 2 2017 are Tuesday 23 May, 6 June, 20 June and Wednesday 5 July.
+- Selection Days for semester 1 2018 are Wednesday 22 Nov and 6 Dec.
+Dates for Jan and Feb are still to be confirmed.
 You'll receive further information once you've applied online.

 Interested in a career in counselling?
 Our Postgraduate Diploma in Counselling provides you with the knowledge and skills to work in the counselling sector.
 Graduates of the programme can apply for provisional membership with the New Zealand Association of Counsellors.